Exact Separation of Words via Trace Geometry: Synthesis: the residual class and the limits of finite-image methods

-The constructions proved earlier already produce a small library of explicit slice families and algebraic points on those families.
-Each item below is a constructive criterion.
-It extracts a first-order invariant from the positive-word-difference presentation and uses that invariant to pick a slice, or a distinguished point on a slice, where trace zero is forced.
+We now record the present witness library in its formal synthesized form.
+The constructions proved earlier produce a small collection of explicit slice families and algebraic points on those families.
+Each item below is a constructive criterion: it extracts a first-order invariant from the positive-word-difference presentation and uses that invariant to pick a slice, or a distinguished point on a slice, where trace zero is forced.